limh0228/GithubTutorial/supplementary_labs/ResolvingMergeConflicts.md

    ```
    git add <filepath of changed file>
-6. Commit your staged changes byt running the following:
+6. Commit your staged changes by running the following:

    ```
    git commit -m "Resolved merge conflicts in <insert filename(s)>"